Communication Styles in Relationships: What Works & What Doesn’t

 To the outside world, the passive communicator often seems easygoing.
 But they can also be perceived as hard to pin down, even dishonest, as they never take a stance.

 These types often suffer from a victim mentality.
 Nothing is ever their fault — after all, they didn’t do anything.
-From where they stand, it’s up to the other person to take care of things.
+From where they stand, it’s up to the other person to take care of matters.
 They are just along for the ride.

 Soundbites